graeme-a-stewart/cpp-concurrency/doc/03-AsyncFuture.md

 In particular `std::launch::async` says that the asynchronous thread should execute immediately, where as `std::launch::deferred` will delay execution until either `wait()` or `get()` is called on the future.
 The default value is `std::launch::async | std::launch::deferred`, which is why the implementation can choose what happens.

-Obviously using `std::launch::async` is what should be done if you know there's no point in deferring execution.
+Obviously using `std::launch::async` could always be used if you know there's no point in deferring execution, however, you should beware of breaking programs in a single threaded environment, so use that option with caution.
 An advantage of `std::launch::deferred` is that if it turns out that the async task isn't needed then it just won't be run at all when the future goes out of scope.

+### Exceptions

+If the async task results in an unhandled exception then the call to `get()` or `wait()` will raise that exception again in the thread owning the future.
+Thus exception handling for async tasks should be identical to sychronous execution.

 ## Packaged Tasks and Promises